raniaezzo/DrawingROIs/drawingSurfaceRetROISV1-V3.md

 - [Repeated set up for drawing](#repeated-set-up-for-drawing)

 # Software Requirements
 This tutorial requires [Freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) to be installed.
 These instructions assume that Freesurfer recon-all has been run for the subject’s anatomical scan, and population receptive fields (pRFs) have already been modeled and the polar angle/eccentricity estimates are in Freesurfer surface space.
 For more information about how to run pRF fits, see [prfVista](https://github.com/WinawerLab/prfVista), or [analyzePRF](https://github.com/cvnlab/analyzePRF).
+It is recommended to draw ROIs using a large monitor and a mouse (rather than a trackpad).

 # Background & Description